 Q: Do you have studio sales?

 A: Yes.
-Sign up to our mailing list to be notified about sales and events and/or follow Sophie on Instagram and Facebook.
+Sign up to my mailing list to be notified about sales and events and/or follow me on Instagram and Facebook.

 Q: What can you tell me about your matt glazes?

 A: The matt appearance of a glaze is the result of tiny pinholes in the glazed surface.
 These tiny holes have a tendency to 'colour' with use, particularly from the tannins in tea and coffee.
-The artist likes this change as it represents the aging of the piece and the patina of a life of use.
+I like this change as it represents the aging of the piece and the patina of a life of use.
 The colouring of the used surface can, however, be lessened with and overnight soak in vinegar or bleach for those who don't mind the harder stuff.

 Q: Are your pieces food safe?

 A: The high fired stoneware clay body is vitrified meaning these pieces are non porous and regular testing has shown the glazes do not leach.
 There is no food safe certificate for handmade pottery but my family and I have eaten from my dishes with confidence for over twenty years.